panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-trim-34d97r?file=/src/App.vue)

 Open the demo.
 Type a value that starts or ends with spaces, e.g. `'  Hi!  '`.
-You'll see that the rendered text `Hi!` doesn't have spaces on both ends.
+You'll see that the rendered text `'Hi!'` doesn't have spaces on both ends.

 ### 5.2 number

 `v-mode.number` modifier applies a number parser on the input field value.

+`v-model.number="number"` assigns to `number` a real number if the user introduced a value that can be parsed to a number.
+In other cases, if the introduced value is not numeric, `number` ref is just assigned to the original string.

 ```vue
 <script setup>